 Arthritis Supplements & Home Remedies

 There are many natural options for pain in cats but none have been proven to work.
-Based on our knowledge of arthritis in dogs (far better studied) it’s likely that fish oil and green lipped mussel products will have some benefit.
-However, as safe as they are, that benefit is likely to be insufficient so let’s move on.
+Based on our knowledge of arthritis in dogs (far better studied) it’s likely that fish oil and green lipped mussel products have some benefit.
+However, as safe as they are, that benefit is likely to be insufficient on its own.